jchernus/event-manager/README.md

 #### Must Haves:

+- Add weightClass filtering for Schedule and Results pages, add weightClass fields for matches & fights
 - Add the ability to move matches up or down in the schedule
 - Create a "Currently Fighting" section,
   - Only one match can be scheduled at a time.
 Must resolve that match to put a new match into it's place
-- Create a way to delete fight results (and correctly adjust the stats of each involved bot)
 - Change the state of a bot, as an admin

 #### Suggestions & Might-Dos:

 - Add the ability to schedule breaks between fights
-- Various types of 'past safety', depending on weight class?
+- Various types of 'past safety', depending on weight class
 - Do we want to track who marked a team as past safety?
 - Proper bracket view

 - Auto-scheduling feature, that adjusts fight times in some logical way (taking into consideration current time & expected time between matches)
 - List of fights for each bot, on robot's page
-- List of scheduled fight(s) for each bot, on robot's pages
+- List of scheduled match(es) for each bot, on robot's page

 #### Good user experience: